rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 # Final considerations

-Have you thought before that it is so easy to use Remix and Metamask creating a smart contract which can be used at Ethereum ou RSK network?
+Did you think that it would be so easy to use Remix and Metamask to create a smart contract which can be used on both Ethereum or RSK networks?

 I showed to you how we can use some tools which was builded to Ethereum blockchain, and it is great to realize that they can be used at RSK network.